The fetart collective

 – Circulation(s) @Shanghaï (China).

-– Portfolio reviews;
+– Portfolio readings;

 – Photo studios;

 The Circulation(s) festival has always been structured by fondamental values that make it stand out from the other Parisian and French institutions, and put it as close as possible to creation and photo enthusiasts:

-A MEDIATION PROJECT TOWARD YOUNG AUDIENCES
+MEDIATION PROJECTS WITH YOUNG AUDIENCES